robaho/httpserver/README.md

 or instantiate the server directly using [this](https://github.com/robaho/httpserver/blob/main/src/main/java/robaho/net/httpserver/DefaultHttpServerProvider.java#L33).

-or the service loader should now automatically find it when on the class path.
+or the service loader will automatically find it when the jar is placed on the class path when using the standard HttpServer service provider.

 ## maven